Gods Unchained Overview

 Gods Unchained Rewards System

 The base reward system in Gods Unchained comes from playing ranked matches.
+Players can earn experience points, Flux, and GODs token daily, simply by playing the game!

 For every match played, win or lose, players gain experience.
 After completing an experience level, the player receives a pack of Core cards.
 These can be standard, epic, and legendary depending on the level.

 Players also earn Flux by completing matches in the Gauntlet of the Gods.
-This is done by playing Ranked matches and winning three with all six gods.
+This is done by playing Ranked matches and winning three matches with all six gods.
 Players may run the Gauntlet to earn Flux on a daily basis.
 Players also accumulate Stars while playing Ranked matches.
 Stars are used at the in-game store to purchase special versions of Core and Welcome cards.

 Also, Gods Unchained also features a daily play and earn system.
 Players can earn GODS tokens for every win in their first 10 matches for each day.

 In addition, Gods Unchained hosts an official tournament every weekend where players can win packs from the most recent expansion set.
+And finally, players can also win rewards by competing in Sealed mode.

 Gods Unchained Tokens